jpsca/tcom/docs/en/docs/guide/extra.md

 ) -%}
 ```

-The underscores in the names will be translated automatically to dashes, so `aria_selected` will become the argument `aria-selected`.
+The underscores in the names will be translated automatically to dashes, so `aria_selected` will become the attribute `aria-selected`.

 ### `.get(name, default=None)`

-Returns the value of the argument or property, or the default value if it doesn't exists.
+Returns the value of the attribute or property, or the default value if it doesn't exists.

 ```html+jinja
 {%- set role = attrs.get("role", "tab")